Fathers’ Rights in Ohio

 At Boller & Petty, LLC in Columbus, we practice family law exclusively and have an extensive knowledge of the statutes, caselaw, and legal procedures involved as well as how Ohio courts handle matters pertaining to fathers’ rights.
 Our firm is here to help you establish your paternal rights, so you can maintain a relationship with your children.
 We offer passionate, caring, and competent legal representation backed by experience.

-Protecting Your Rights as a Father
+Protecting Your Rights as a Father in Ohio

 When a child is born to an unmarried woman, the state automatically considers the mother to have sole custody rights to the child.
 Therefore, she has the right to deny custody or visitation to the father unless paternity has been established and the father has obtained parenting time or shared parenting.